quattor/quattor.github.com/_posts/2015-09-29-lal-workshop-summary.md

 Unit tests are run on EL5, EL6 and EL7 as part of the release process

  * [build_all_repos](https://raw.githubusercontent.com/quattor/release/master/src/scripts/build_all_repos.sh) script takes care of setting the environment required on a freshly installed machine (VM)
- * This script basically set a clean environment for Quattor development: could be used for other things
+ * This script basically sets up a clean environment for Quattor development: could be used for other things

 ## Documentation